Saheefa/healthcare-translation-ai/README.md

 🌐 Deployment
 Frontend → Deploy on Vercel

-Backend → Deploy on Render or any cloud service that supports FastAPI
+Backend → Deploy on Railway or any cloud service that supports FastAPI

 🛠 Tech Stack
 Frontend → Next.js, React, TailwindCSS